 Unless they take supplements or consume foods fortified with it on a regular basis, it can be difficult for vegans and vegetarians to obtain adequate amounts of this essential nutrient.

-Fortunately, there are many vegetarian sources available that contain substantial quantities of vitamin B12.
+Fortunately, there are a few vegetarian sources available that contain substantial quantities of vitamin B12.
 Below are the top foods for vegetarians to eat in order to prevent a deficiency of this important nutrient.

 Top Vitamin B12 Foods For Vegetarians